-The seventh #UkrainianDialogue in collaboration with Aspen Institute Germany: how to move forward
+Aspen Institute Germany: the seventh #UkrainianDialogue on how to move forward

 Aspen Institute Kyiv held the seventh #UkrainianDialogue international discussion together with its partner Aspen Institute Germany.
 The session was moderated by Dr. Stormy-Annika Mildner, Executive Director of Aspen Institute Germany.
 Yuliya Tychkivska, Executive Director of Aspen Institute Kyiv, made an introductory speech at the beginning of the event.
 The main objective of the #UkrainianDialogue project is to create a dialogue platform between Ukrainian leaders and international representatives about how to support Ukraine in achieving victory.